bendc/frontend-guidelines/README.md

 ### Box model

-Don't change the default box model if you can avoid it.
+The box model should ideally be the same for the entire document.
+A global `* { box-sizing: border-box; }` is fine, but don't change the default box model on specific elements if you can avoid it.

 ```css
 /* bad */
 div {